snowplow-archive/snowplow.github.com/_posts/2017-02-xx-introducing-dataflow-runner.md

 > dataflow-runner up --emr-config ${path-to-config}
 {% endhighlight %}

-Eventually you will see output like the following - `EMR cluster launched successfully; Jobflow ID: j-2DPBXD87LSGP9` - this means you are ready to submit some steps!
+Eventually you will see output like the following - `EMR cluster launched successfully; Jobflow ID: j-2DPBYD87LTGP8` - this means you are ready to submit some steps!

+Here is a playbook containing a single step - this playbook is *not* EMR-specific:

 {% highlight json %}
 {